 Despite being so crowded in the cove of Anawangin, the entire place is more than enough to accommodate campers and explorers like us.

 After meeting Aling Ligaya who owns the store selling assorted stuff, from iced-cold drinks to anything that you could not possibly buy on an island, she has everything.

 We wanted to stay for a few moments in the cove of Anawangin however we planned to stay longer at the Nagsasa Cove.

 Getting to Anawangin and nearby islands is very easy.
 I strongly suggest you go on a weekday because the cove and the rest of the islands get crowded during weekends.

 One must take the Victory liner Bus either in Cubao or Edsa Monumento to Iba, Zambales.
-The fare is approximately Php260.00 or $6.06.
+The fare is approximately PHP 260.00 or $6.06.
 Get off at the San Antonio Main town.
-Walking distance is the Public Market, pharmacy and other stores but please be aware that items being sold here are expensive.
+Walking distance is the Public Market, pharmacy and other stores but please be aware that items being sold here are too expensive.

-Ride a tricycle to Barangay Pundaquit.
-It costs Php30 or $0.70 and it takes approximately 15-20 minutes.
+Take a tricycle to Barangay Pundaquit.
+It costs PHP 30 or $0.70 and it takes roughly 15-20 minutes.